 - Lowercase academic degrees, except when using the abbreviations (A bachelor’s degree, a bachelor of arts degree, BA).

 - If a title comes after a person’s name, it is lowercase.
 If a title is used before the person’s name, it is uppercase (Steve Klein, professor of communication.
-But: Provost David Wu, Professor Steve Klein, or President Ángel Cabrera).
+But: Provost S. David Wu, Professor Steve Klein, or President Ángel Cabrera).
+Note: Do not capitalize descriptive titles or those with a modifier in front of them.
+(This afternoon Dean Peggy Agouris will speak.
+But: This afternoon College of Science dean Peggy Agouris will speak.)

 - Lowercase descriptive adjectives that are not part of a recognized name.
 (The northern United States is quite cold in winter.
 But: Mason is in Northern Virginia.)